ckurdziel/ckurdziel.github.com/about.md

 tags: [about, me, chris kurdziel]
 ---

 Hi, I'm Chris.
-I'm an early stage investor @ [Samsung NEXT Ventures][0] in NYC and a Venture Partner at [Joyance Partners][1]/SocialStarts.
+I'm an early stage investor @ [Samsung NEXT Ventures][0] in NYC and an advisor at [Joyance Partners][1]/SocialStarts.

 Previously, I was a Director of Product @ [Vimeo][2]/VHX.
 Before that I managed new product development for Samsung’s NYC R&D lab where I worked with internal product leads and the world's best content partners to re-imagine Samsung’s TV platform and SDK.

-Back in 2011, I moved to New York to build [Shelby.tv][3] (TechStars NY '11) with some great people.
+Back in 2011, I moved to New York to build [Shelby.tv][3] (TechStars NY '11) with some talented people.
 Our team was acquired by Samsung in 2014 to help build the future of TV.

-I've been fortunate to learn from some great people along the way, and went to school at [Vanderbilt][4] and [Cornell][5].
+I've been fortunate to learn from a supportive bunch of people in tech (most of whom I met on Twitter) and went to school at [Vanderbilt][4] and [Cornell][5].
 I also worked in [healthcare][7] for a few years.

 I'm a native New Yorker, have lived in 6 states and been to all 50.
 I'm also a gamer, golfer, guitarist and geek.
 I love memes, mountains, metal, music, and all sorts of the mayhem associated with this crazy city.
 But I obviously don't love alliteration.